 West Point Light House Beach, North Beach, and Pocket Beach are just a few of the beaches that face Elliot Bay, while many others are on the east side of town alongside Lake Washington.
 Activities on the shore include boating, fishing, swimming, kayaking, and marine life viewing.

 When you decide it’s time to pick up and move to the western coast, these favorite Washington beach towns will give you all the dreamy waterfront views you can handle.
-With cities and villages of all sizes, there’s undoubtedly something for everyone.
+With cities and villages of all sizes, there’s undoubtedly something for everyone in The Evergreen State.